 Passa Porta’s intention in Brussels in Shorts is to make a literary contribution to the appeal of the Belgian capital.
-For the second time, ten strip cartoon authors and scenarists from Belgium and abroad are being given the chance to create a graphic story on contemporary Brussels, with financial support and accommodation in the centre of the city.
-The assignment: to capture contemporary Brussels in a 12-page graphic short story, with the additional requirement that one or more characters must visit an existing Brussels hotel.
+Cartoonists and scenarists from Belgium and abroad were twice already given the chance to create a graphic story on contemporary Brussels, with financial support and accommodation in the centre of the city.

 In 2011, to make a gift of new stories to the metropolis, Passa Porta launched Brussels in Shorts, an international graphic short story contest.
 Ten participants were selected to create a story about contemporary Brussels.
 The stories, which were published in the album Bruss.
-Brussels in Shorts in February 2013, differ in style and content, but they are all linked to the same location: the Oude Graanmarkt in the capital’s historic centre.
+Brussels in Shorts in February 2013, differ in style and content, but they are all linked to the same location: the Oude Graanmarkt/Marché aux Herbes in the capital’s historic centre.
 The authors were also guests at the 2013 Passa Porta Festival.
-An exhibition of the original drawings was on at the Belgian Comic Strip Centre and this autumn it can be seen in Ostend and Hasselt (in the framework of Brusselse Sporen) in 2013.
+An exhibition of the original drawings was on at the Belgian Comic Strip Centre as well as in Ostend and Hasselt (in the framework of Brusselse Sporen) in 2013.